Jozty/website/content/functions/pluck.md

 ---
-title: pluck function
+title: Pluck function
-description: a thorough tour of pluck function
+description: Gives a new list by plucking the same named property off all objects in the list supplied
+keywords: Pluck
 ---

 ## Pluck